Skip to content

 When your organization results are 10 to more points better than the benchmark, they are colored green.
 When they are worse 10 or more points they are colored red.
 When close to benchmark (-9) - (+9) they are colored black.

-Searching the factors
+Searching the Experience Indicators

 You can select the positive, neutral or negative results and find out the affected services or other categories.